aksinghal86/ethylene-oxide/README.md

 # ethylene-oxide

+See here https://www.ankursinghal.me/software/eto-explorer-app/ for a description of the dashboard.

 For analysis of ethylene oxide emissions and cancer estimates provided by NATA/AirToxics

 - Includes emissions from NEI, TRI, and those estimated by EPA from 2014 to 2020.